jongminkmg/Protocol/CutRun.md

 16. Incubate >2 hr at 4C.

-17. Wash 2X with 500uL wash buffer and then final wash buffer w/o EDTA
+17. Wash 2X with 500uL wash buffer and then final wash buffer w/o EDTA (~200uL wash when using PCR strip)

 <b> [Targeted digestion] </b> <br>